 Heavy on the carbs.
 That’s the way to do Rome.
 You need the pasta really.
-How could you possibly whiz around all those sites on anything less than a carbohydrate rush?
+How could you possibly dash around all those sites on anything less than a carbohydrate rush?

 Pasta in Rome is delightfully faff and fuss free.
 So simple, so delicious, so completely diet-destroying.